 The Irish Clip and Low Trace Clip

-- The traditional Irish Clip is a diagonal clip running from the horse’s jaw to the middle of the underbelly, including the tops of the forelegs and between the front legs.
+- The traditional Irish clip is a diagonal clip running from the horse’s jaw to the middle of the underbelly, including the tops of the forelegs and between the front legs.

 - Another clip with similar features is the trace clip.
 Originally developed by carriage drivers, this clip follows the lines of the traces of a harness across the midline of the body.
 It extends along the belly to includes the top and back of the hind legs.
 Despite becoming popular for driving, this clip is perfectly suited to ridden horses too.